 In this situation, you have two options.
-The first one will be to fix the dog, for example you can buy on of our best dog doors to close your dog or even take on of the best dog kennel, and the issue will be gone for small part of time.
+The first one will be to fix the dog, for example, you can buy on of our best dog doors to close your dog or even take on of the best dog kennel, and the issue will be gone for a small part of the time.
 The second and most correct solution is to mate your pup with another.
 But it won’t necessarily help the situation.

 The sexual tension in dogs is very similar to overexcitement that is not related to sex in any way.
 The pup is overwhelmed with emotions, and it tries to relax somehow.
 Then mounting becomes an intuitive way to shake off the overexcitement.
 If it’s the case with your dog, you will notice that it starts humping when it’s happy.
 For example, you come home or guests come to your house.

 The solution is to teach your pup to respond adequately to the trigger.
 For instance, guests are the trigger for mounting.
-Then feed – check best dog feeders 2019, and praise your pet for good and calm behavior when people come over.
+Then feed – check the best dog feeders 2019, and praise your pet for good and calm behavior when people come over.
 After several sessions, your dog will learn how to behave properly in such situations.